 - It’s a law: children must wear a flotation device (not those tiny rings that go around each arm); adults must have flotation devices within reach.
 Remember, your life jacket won't save you if you aren't wearing it.

 - On and near any waterway, Missouri law prohibits glass containers and glass bottles of any kind, and all foam-type food and beverage coolers.
+Do not take these items on your river float.

 - Coolers should fasten shut to avoid spillage.